 Star2Star includes the ability for external collaboration through their messaging feature, but it’s limited to, at most, 20 outside contributors at their highest price point.
 This might not be the best product for your business if you’re any kind of consulting or creative team that collaborates heavily with your clients, sending drafts or other items back and forth for multiple projects at once via the messaging function.
 It’s also unclear what the video conferencing capacities are at each pricing tier, so be sure to ask about this if face-to-face remote meetings are important to your business.

 Dialpad offers some low-cost options for small businesses.
-Customers appreciate the easy installation and ease of use, and Dialpad integrates with a few of the big-name apps: Salesforce, Zendesk, Office 365, and a handful of others.
+Customers appreciate the easy installation and ease of use, and Dialpad integrates with a few of the big-name apps: Salesforce, Zendesk, Microsoft 365, and a handful of others.
 Their paid plans include some of the features RingCentral offers: cloud phone and text messaging capabilities, as well as internal group chat in one app:

 But just like the other more cost-conscious options on this list, you might notice the difference in quality.
 While RingCentral guarantees just about the highest level of phone service in the industry, Dialpad customers have complained about spotty calls over Wi-Fi at times.
 Also, their video conferencing software isn’t proprietary; they use UberConference for this functionality within the app.
 As we’ve noted in other reviews above, this means Dialpad doesn’t have direct control over changes and updates made to this important piece of software.
 It also might take them longer to get video issues fixed for you as a result.